How to Build Company or Account Hierarchies through Relationships

 1. The Action tells Insycle what to do to the records that surfaced in Step 1.
 Add is used to create new child-parent company associations, or you can Remove existing associations.
 In HubSpot, you can Replace existing associations with new child-parent associations based on your matching rules.

-2. Associate specifies the type of record you want to create the relationship with.
-This template uses the Company to Company, option.
+2. Association specifies the type of record you want to create the relationship with.
+This template uses the Company to Company option.

 3. Hubspot users will see a Labels field which is used to name the relationship.
 Here, this is set as Child to Parent.

-The next two lines tell Insycle what values to use to identify company matches:
+The next two rows are rules that tell Insycle what values to use to identify company matches:

-5. The Field Name is the field from the child record you want to try and match with the parent record.
+6. The first Companies Field is the field from the child record you want to try and match with the parent record.

-The Field Name and Match Field are often the same for both the parent and child companies unless you are using a custom field to track an identifier.
+In this template, Insycle will try to match the child Company Name value to the parent Company Name value, and the child Company Domain Name will be matched to the parent Company Domain Name.
+The two matching fields are often the same for both the parent and child companies unless you are using a custom field to track an identifier.

 In the template, the first Ignore rule tells Insycle to ignore a list of Common Terms that may appear in the Company Name field such as "HQ," "Inc." or "LLC."
 To view or alter the list of Common Terms, click the Terms button at the bottom of this section (see below).

-The second Ignore rule in the template says to ignore the Top-Level Domain (Extension), and Sub Domain in the Company Domain Name field values.
-Insycle will only look at the domain name and not at the extension or subdomain.
-For example, if the company is Microsoft, microsoft.com, microsoft.co.uk, and app.microsoft.com would all be considered matches.
+In the second row, the Ignore rule says to ignore the Sub Domain in the Company Domain Name field values.
+For example, if the company is Microsoft, "www.microsoft.com," "dev.microsoft.com," and "app.microsoft.com" would all be considered matches.
+To also consider "www.microsoft.co.uk" as a match, add the Top-Level Domain (Extension) Ignore option.

 After setting the association rules in Step 2, you can create rules to copy values between the company records.
 If you want to ensure some values are consistent between the linked records, such as the record owner, you can execute that copy in bulk.

 Under Step 3, select the field from the source record type (in this example, the child company), and the relevant field on the target records (the parent company).
-You can choose to copy values from the source record to the target, or target record to the source.
+You can choose to copy values from the source company (child) to the target company (parent), or target company to the source.

 The Copy Rule gives you three options: